thenameisluk/fren/readme.md

 should work on pixel format

-unicode support would be nice but complicated
+unicode support would be nice but complicated (not a priority)

 surface scaling is definietly for the future